-Kaitlin Fondren is a second year graduate student in the Clinical Psychology Program.
+Kaitlin Fondren is a thrid year graduate student in the Clinical Psychology Program.
 She recieved her B.A. from Indiana University at Bloomington.
 Fondren's research interests lies in exploring the ways in which children develop in the context of psychopathology, with the broader goals of increasing our understanding of typical and atypical development as well as informing interventions that seem to improve maladaptive developmental outcomes.
 Her current work focuses on the development of chldren who have experienced maltreatment, with a specific interest intheir language development.

-Ruth Speidel is a second year graduate student in the Developmental Psychology Program.
+Ruth Speidel is a third year graduate student in the Developmental Psychology Program.
 She received her B.A. from Georgetown University.
 Speidel is fascinated by the individual and contextual factors that impact how children learn and remember new information.
 More specifically, she is interested in how the context of maltreatment impacts aspects of cognitive and emotional development, and how this knowledge can be used with a developmental psychopathology perspective to educate effective intervention strategies.

 Undergraduate Research Team